Aspen Policy Academy

 • Article Published June 12, 2025

-We’re thrilled to announce the 15 participants of our Summer 2025 Science & Technology Policy Fellowship.
+We’re thrilled to announce the 15 participants of our Summer 2025 Science and Technology Policy Fellowship.
 These Fellows are currently participating in our intensive, month-long policy bootcamp in San Francisco, where they are gaining the skills necessary to impact policy.
 Fellows are learning to transform their subject matter expertise into policy through tools like policy writing, public speaking, stakeholder mapping, and solution scoping.

 The Summer 2025 Science & Technology fellows are: